French breast implant boss arrested

 "This is a comfort for the victims," said Laurent Gaudon, whose clients are pursuing PIP and surgeons who used its implants for fraud.
 "It's the feeling that justice is advancing and they have not been forgotten.
 It's the assurance that the guilty are at last going to be held accountable."

-Philippe Courtois, who represents 1,300 people with PIP implants, said Mas should not be freed pending any trial.
+Philippe Courtois, who represents 1,300 people with PIP implants, said Mas should not be freed pending any court case.
+"A degree of provisionary detention is desirable," he said.

-Mas and PIP's former chief executive Claude Couty were questioned at home, as police conducted searches.
-They were then moved to police custody in the Mediterranean port city of Marseille, under the orders of prosecutor Jacques Dallest.
+Mas and PIP's former chief executive Claude Couty were still being questioned at home at midday, as police searched their premises.
+They were due to be moved to police custody in the Mediterranean port city of Marseille later, under the orders of prosecutor Jacques Dallest.

 SUBSTANDARD SILICONE